tamolinamendoza/hs-ruby-2-methods-practice-lab-open-teacher-training/README.md

 Fork and clone this lab and follow the instructions in `subway_methods.rb` to write the appropriate methods.

 The first method is written out for you as an example.
 Don't forget to run your program after you are done.

+Note: The price of one ride on the NYC Subway system is $2.75